 Remember that this can only be done from your desktop device.

 You will need to use your two-factor authentication app one last time in order to disable two-factor authentication.
 If you have lost your phone or tablet and cannot use your two-factor authentication app anymore, click here to learn how to use one of your back-up solutions instead.

 Go to the Security tab in Dashlane's Preferences, and to the Two-Factor Authentication sub-tab.
 Unlock the settings by clicking on the lock icon at the bottom left corner of the window.

 Click on the switch to disable two-factor authentication.

 Confirm that you only want to use your Dashlane ID and Master Password to open your account.

-Enter the code currently displayed in your two-factor authentication app or one of your back-up codes and click on Next.
+Enter the code currently displayed in your two-factor authentication app, or else one of your back-up codes and click on Next.

 Two-factor authentication is now disabled.

-Note that after two-factor authentication has been disabled, you will have to re-authenticate all your other devices using our standard security code system that works by e-mail.
+Note that after two-factor authentication has been disabled, you will have to re-authenticate all your other devices using our standard system of security codes sent to you by e-mail.